 Bioenergy combined with carbon capture and utilisation or storage, also known as BECCUS, is a concept that has been discussed in climate change mitigation research for quite some time.
 During the last five years the implementation has become the subject of serious consideration within governments and private actors.

-The workshop is targeted plant operators and will highlight experiences with the development of concrete European projects as well as results of project activities of the BECCUS 2.0 project, which has been conducted by several tasks in IEA Bioenergy.
-Results of a modelling case of installation of a full-scale CC facility at an existing large biomass CHP plant and a study of BECCUS options at smaller scale biomass combustion units will be highlighted.
+The workshop was targeted plant operators and highlighted experiences with the development of concrete European projects as well as results of project activities of the BECCUS 2.0 project, which has been conducted by several tasks in IEA Bioenergy.
+Results of a modelling case of installation of a full-scale CC facility at an existing large biomass CHP plant and a study of BECCUS options at smaller scale biomass combustion units were highlighted.

-The workshop will be carried out online.
-Information on registration can be found on the Task 32 website.
+The workshop was carried out online.
+All slides can be found here.

 Part I